-I’ll start this post by commenting the title: yes, I know “America” means much more than the United States of America.
+I’ll start this post by commenting on the title: yes, I know “America” means much more than the United States of America.
 Still, I know many people who search “Europe to America without flying” wish to know how to get to the United States.
 If that’s your goal, you can read the first part of the guide and skip the rest.

 For others, I’ve examined flightless travel routes from Europe to both North and South America in the second part of this guide.